-- Alphabet generates 95% of their revenue from Google Adwords
+- Alphabet generates 95% of its revenue from Google Adwords

-- Google Adwords generates $120 billion dollars a year
+- Google Adwords makes 120 billion dollars a year

-- A 1% loss in market share represents over a billion dollars in high margin revenue.
+- A one percent loss in market share represents over a billion dollars in high margin revenue.

-- In order to maintain their brand as the #1 search engine, they need to provide better search results than everyone else
+- To maintain their brand as the #1 search engine, they need to provide better search results than everyone else

-We didn’t just make up this philosophy to organic search distribution.
+We didn’t just make up this philosophy of organic search distribution.

-We’ve published hundreds of pages of content across the projects we’ve worked on, and have over 45,000 1st page keywords.
+We’ve published hundreds of pages of content across the projects we’ve worked on, and have over 65,000 first page keywords.

-Not everything ranks, and not everything ranks fast, but when we publish large amounts of highly relevant, high quality content, it hasn’t not worked yet.
+Not everything ranks, and not everything ranks fast, but when we publish vast amounts of highly relevant, high-quality content, it has never failed to work.

-Google isn’t an AI, and it can’t intuitively understand the difference between content quality like we can.
+Google isn’t an AI, and it can’t intuitively identify quality content as we can.

 Instead, Google relies on heuristics.

-And we believe the strongest heuristic of content quality is user engagement metrics, and how they compare to other sites Google could show for a given keyword.
+We believe the strongest heuristics of content quality are user engagement metrics, and how they compare to those for other pages that Google could show for a given keyword.